Tobiadefami/fuxion/README.md

   * [Pipelines](#pipelines)

 # Description
 Datasynth is a Python package that provides you with a data generation and normalization pipeline which could be used for testing, normalization and training machine learning models.
-Using this software, you are able to generate sythetic data for different types of use cases -- all that's required is that you pass the right prompt to the chain and watch how things unfold :sunglasses:
+Using Datasynth, you are able to generate sythetic data for different types of use cases -- all that's required is that you pass the right prompt to the chain and watch how things unfold :sunglasses:

 # Installation